A jolly holiday in Minneapolis

 Minneapolis might not be Chicago, but you can park here for less than the price of a fancy dinner.
-Cruising into the LaSalle ramp near Macy's, I parked, hoisted my tiny bag and walked to Block E, the blocky building on Hennepin Avenue.
+Cruising into the LaSalle ramp, I parked, hoisted my tiny bag and walked to Block E on Hennepin Avenue.

+It has chilly expanses of marble, glass and empty space at the street entrance and fourth-floor reception desk.
 But beyond the backlit martini lounge and up another set of elevators are the rooms, cozy nests of understated urbanity.

-As I headed there on Sixth Street, I was struck by the abrupt change in atmosphere on that single block — from the boozy insouciance of the Warehouse District to the 1950s aura of Murray's steakhouse and the family hubbub on Nicollet, where bundled-up spectators already were staking out spots to watch the parade.
+I was staying there with my friend Grace, who awaited me on Nicollet Mall.
+As I headed there on Sixth Street, I was struck by the abrupt change in atmosphere on that single block — from the boozy insouciance of the Warehouse District to the 1950s aura of Murray's steakhouse and the family hubbub on Nicollet Mall.

 © Beth Gauper

 Skyways connect stores along Nicollet Mall.

 We settled in under the beaded chandeliers and frolicking cherubs to watch the story of a boy and his mother who are visited by the Three Kings on their way to Bethlehem.

 It was time to leave the world of pigtailed little girls in red-velvet dresses.
-Up in our room, where elves had lowered the blinds and turned down the covers.
+Up in our room, elves had lowered the blinds and turned down the covers.